woman's divorce

 9. any other factors that the court considers pertinent.

-If the court determines it would be in the best interests of the child, shared custody may be awarded to assure frequent and continuing contact between the child and both parents.
+If the court determines it would serve the best interests of the children, shared custody may be awarded to assure frequent and continuing contact between the children and both parents.
 The court will also consider the following factors in the decision to award shared custody:

 • the preferences of the child, taking into consideration the child's age and capacity to form such a preference;